 |Do you speak English?||Taler du engelsk?|

-In case you need to say Merry Christmas and Happy New Year in Danish language it would sound like “Glædelig Jul og Godt Nytår”.
-You can often encounter the phrase “godaften” it means good evening in Danish language.
+In case you need to say Merry Christmas and Happy New Year in Danish it would sound like “Glædelig Jul og Godt Nytår”.
+You can often encounter the phrase “godaften” which means good evening.
 Spare 5 to 10 minutes a day and your improvement will take place in a blink of an eye.

 Career in Denmark

-Yet, it is worth mentioning, that knowledge of Danish is preferable at high-level positions, so before applying, enroll in a Danish language school.
-Danish is considered one of the easiest languages for a native English speaker to understand, and additionally it will give you a huge step towards mastering other Germanic languages (Norwegian, Swedish, German).
-Having knowledge of Danish language will open up the world to you for business, travelling, living abroad and new acquaintances.
+Yet, it is worth mentioning, that knowledge of Danish is preferable for high-level positions, so before applying, enrol in a Danish language school.
+Danish is considered one of the easiest languages for a native English speaker to understand, and additionally, it will give you a huge step towards mastering other Germanic languages (Norwegian, Swedish, German).
+Having knowledge of Danish will open up the world to you for business, travelling, living abroad and new acquaintances.